Lolade Fadulu –- Editor-in-Chief, Social Media Editor, Contributing Writer

 “Celebrate love wherever you are in the world.”
 Sharline Dominguez ’16 is an American studies major, a Multicultural Resource Center fellow, a Frost Library Student Assistant, and the Lead Ambassador for the Quest Scholars Network.

-Petey Suechting –- Former Contributing Writer
+Petey Suechting –- Graduated Contributing Writer

 Evelyn Ting -– Former Contributing Writer